mikeizbicki/cmc-csci046/README.md

 **Collaboration Policy**

-The purpose of this policy is to *encourage* you all to work together like professional programmers work together.
+The purpose of this policy is to encourage you all to work together like professional programmers work together.

+1. You MAY post anything at all to github issues without restriction.

-1. There are no restrictions on what you can post to GitHub Issues.
-In particular, you are highly encouraged to post detailed questions/answers/comments with lots of code.
+    In particular, you are encouraged to post detailed questions/answers/comments with lots of code.
 Particularly good posts will be awarded extra credit.

 1. You MAY ONLY collaborate with other humans:

-    1. in class/lab,
+    1. in class/lab/office hours,

-    1. in the QCL,
+    1. in the QCL.

-    1. in office hours.

     You MAY NOT collaborate with humans in any other context.